-- If I would like to sit downstairs at the theatre, I'll click on STALLS (this area may be more appropriate for families). - If I would like to sit upstairs at the theatre, I'll click on DRESS CIRCLE. - If I have accessibility needs, I should visit the Capitol Theatre Accessibility webpage and it's a good idea to book STALLS seating.
+- If I would like to sit downstairs at the theatre, I'll click on STALLS (this area may be more appropriate for families). - At the Relaxed Performance, sitting in the STALLS is better suited for movement. - If I would like to sit upstairs at the theatre, I'll click on DRESS CIRCLE. - If I have accessibility needs, I should visit the Capitol Theatre Accessibility webpage and it's a good idea to book STALLS seating. - When I have decided whether I would like to sit upstairs or downstairs, I can click on that section and choose my seat.
+A screen like this will display: